pbamma/MedApp/README.md

 - all pods are checked in, no need for any pod install

 # Build notes
-- after github co, simply run project from XCode IDE.
+- after github co, simply run project from XCode IDE in Simulator.